VitaliV

-VitaliV (or Vitali V, real name Vitali Vinogradov) is a contemporary British artist, sharing his time between the UK and Italy studios.
+VitaliV or Vitali V, real name Vitali Vinogradov, (born c.
+1957) is a contemporary British artist, sharing his time between the UK and Italy studios.
 He creates abstract art inspired by patterns in microchips.
 He initially referred to his artistic style based on microchips computer design as "digital art" but the term seemed too generic, and the artist soon decided in favour of "schematism" (like "vorticism" or "suprematism") – the term he invented himself to represent his signature style.
 Some of his works have been laser-cut in relief and then hand-painted as 3D objects.

 Biography

 Vitali was born in Odessa (in Ukraine, U.S.S.R.) in 1957.
 He studied engineering and classical painting.
 VitaliV received his first degree (engineering) from the Odessa Maritime College.
 Thereafter, he was deployed to different locations in the Russian Arctic and Siberia for 6 years.

 In 1979 Vitali moved to St. Petersburg (then Leningrad) and in 1983 he enrolled at the St. Petersburg Academy of Arts, first, as a part-time and subsequently, as a full-time student in the sculpture department.

 In 1989 he won a scholarship at the Norwich University College of the Arts in the UK as an exchange student.
 In 1989 he lived in the legendary St. Petersburg underground art squat Мансарды "Аптека Пеля".
 From 1991 onwards Vitali has resided in London.
 He currently commutes between his London and Italian studios.

 In his earlier years in the UK he supported himself by organising a photocopiers retail business with Russia.
 He later founded the TV3 network.

-In 1993 Vitali established an Art Community which became known as "Bank", as it was based in the former Barclays Bank building in Hoxton.
+In 1993 Vitali established an Art Community which became known as "Bank", as it was based in the former Barclays Bank building on Shoreditch High Street, Hoxton.
 It was a pioneering multimedia arts centre where he held series of OMSK short film festivals, organised conceptual art exhibitions, sculpture shows (including monumental sculptures), video installations and displayed works produced in new, digital, media formats.